gabrieledcjr/Educational_Math_Program/README.md

 > **IMPORTANT**: Any student submitting the codes as their own is an act of plaigarism and is a violation of Washington State University's *"Student Honor's Code"*.
 The intention of me posting my programs is for collaboration and to hear feedbacks on possible improvements on the coding.
 This code repository also serves as my code portfolio and its purpose is for future employers to examine my coding skills.
-Please reference if you use part of the code and pleae **DO NOT PLAGIARIZE**. *"Academic Dishonesty"* falls under the *Standards of Conduct for Students*.
+Please reference if you use part of the code and **DO NOT PLAGIARIZE**. *"Academic Dishonesty"* falls under the *Standards of Conduct for Students*.

 A program that allows elementary students to practice simple math problems involving addition, subtraction, multiplication and division.